carlosschults/100-days-of-code/log.md

 **Today's Progress**: A little bit of progress today.
 Finally, I stopped playing with CI and got back to writing actual code.
 I've implemented a new method in the main class of [the library](https://github.com/carlosschults/nshield), along with unit tests and documentation.

 **Thoughts**: Gotta put some effort into not doing the challenge late at night.
 It's hard to focus when I'm that tired.

+### Day 23: May 16, 2019

+**Today's Progress**: Implemented a new method for the guard clause [library](https://github.com/carlosschults/nshield).
+Additionally, I've added a tag to mark the second (minor) version and pushed it to GitHub.
+Today I learned that GitHub automatically create a new release for your project when you push a tag to it.
+I was wondering just how to do that.

+**Thoughts**: Now I need to focus on getting this thing ready for Nuget.